Sanchez042004/discord-player-music-bot/README.md

 1. **Create `.env` File**: In the root directory of the cloned repository, create a new file named `.env`.

+3. **Use `.env.sample` as Template**: Open the `.env.sample` file provided in the repository.
+This file contains a template with placeholders for environment variables.

+4. **Fill in Environment Variables**: Replace the placeholder values in the `.env.sample` file with your actual values.
+Refer to the comments in the file for guidance on each variable.

  ```bash
 # Discord Bot Token
 DISCORD_TOKEN="your_token"